-- A. The State Bar and the Union shall encourage and support equal employment opportunity for all Employees and applicants for employment without regard to race, creed, religion, color, national origin, age, sex, physical handicap, physical or mental impairment, marital status, political affiliation, sexual orientation, gender or gender identity.
-Neither the State Bar nor the Union nor any Employee shall discriminate because of race, creed, religion, color, national origin, age, sex, physical handicap, physical or mental impairment, marital status, or political affiliation in violation of state or federal law, or on the basis of sexual orientation, gender or gender identity. - B. The Union and the State Bar recognize that reasonable accommodation of qualified Employees and applicants with disabilities is, where necessary, mandated by the Americans
+A. The State Bar and the Union shall encourage and support equal employment opportunity for all Employees and applicants for employment without regard to race, creed, religion, color, national origin, age, sex, physical handicap, physical or mental impairment, marital status, political affiliation, sexual orientation, gender or gender identity.
+Neither the State Bar nor the Union nor any Employee shall discriminate because of race, creed, religion, color, national origin, age, sex, physical handicap, physical or mental impairment, marital status, or political affiliation in violation of state or federal law, or on the basis of sexual orientation, gender or gender identity.

-With Disabilities Act (ADA).
+- B. The Union and the State Bar recognize that reasonable accommodation of qualified Employees and applicants with disabilities is, where necessary, mandated by the Americans With Disabilities Act (ADA) and the Fair Employment and Housing Act (FEHA).
+The State Bar will abide by the ADA and FEHA in responding to reasonable accommodation requests.
 Where reasonable accommodation under the ADA conflicts with this Memorandum of Understanding, then the reasonable accommodation will control.

-C. Neither the State Bar, the Union nor any Employee shall interfere with, intimidate, restrain, coerce or discriminate against any Employee because of the exercise of their rights under Government Code Section 3502 which states as follows:
+Employees who request reasonable accommodation from the State Bar have the right to Union representation in the interactive process, should the employee request it. - C. Neither the State Bar, the Union nor any Employee shall interfere with, intimidate, restrain, coerce or discriminate against any Employee because of the exercise of their rights under Government Code Section 3502 which states as follows: